Items tagged “general surgery”

 Colorectal carcinoma (CRC) is the most common cancer of the gastrointestinal tract and the second most frequently diagnosed malignancy in adults.
 CT and MRI are the modalities most frequently used for staging.
 Surgical resection may be curative although five-year survival rate is 40-50%.
 Epidem...

 Fournier gangrene is a necrotising fasciitis of the perineum.
-It is a true urological emergency due to the high mortality rate but fortunately the condition is rare.
-Epidemiology Fournier gangrene is typically seen in diabetic men aged 50-70 but is rarely seen in women.
-Other than age, predisp...
+It is a true urological emergency due to the high mortality rate but fortunately, the condition is rare.
+Epidemiology Fournier gangrene is typically seen in diabetic men aged 50-70 but rarely in women.
+Other than age, predisposing f...

 Hiatus hernias (HH) occur when there is herniation of abdominal contents through the oesophageal hiatus of the diaphragm into the thoracic cavity.
 Epidemiology The prevalence of hiatus hernia increases with age, with a slight female predilection.
 Clinical presentation Many patients with hiat...

 E J Hinchey et al. 3 proposed a classification for acute diverticulitis, that has been variously adapted, and is useful not only in academia but also in outlining successive stages of severity.
 Classification stage 1a: phlegmon stage 1b: diverticulitis with pericolic or mesenteric abscess st...

 Intussusception occurs when one segment of bowel is pulled into itself or a neighbouring loop of bowel by peristalsis.
 It is an important cause of an acute abdomen in children and merits timely ultrasound examination and reduction to preclude significant sequelae including bowel necrosis.
 Intu...